 President of Neighborhood Women Williamsburg/Greenpoint, Mary Alice pioneered work on economic development as the first director of a Community Action Program in the 60s.
 She created the first women’s political party, Williamsburg-Greenpoint Action Alliance Political Club.
 Continue reading

-Jan is founder and director of the National Congress of Neighborhood Women (NCNW), and a founder and representative to GREC.
-The women credit Jan as a source of their empowerment.
+Jan is founder and director of the National Congress of Neighborhood Women (NCNW).
+Women involved in the group’s organizing efforts credit Jan as a source of their empowerment.
 They had done fundraising for their organizations, but were left out of decision-making.
 “She brought us together and helped us find our power.”
 Continue reading